sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### findByCondition

-`findByCondition` is one of the built in repository operations.
+`findByCondition` is one of the built-in repository operations.
 It is used like this.

 It takes a list of `ConditionalCriteria` objects as parameter.
 Use the fluent api of `ConditionalCriteriaBuilder` to define the criteria: